mvhammedali/Django-Postgis/README.md

 # Django and PostGIS Template

-This is a starter template for building a mapper application with PostGIS and Django.
-With these starter features, you can kickstart the development of a  mapper application tailored to your apecific needsin PostGIS and Django.
+This is a starter template for building a mapper application (or any application involving spatial data) with [PostGIS](https://postgis.net/) and [Django](https://www.djangoproject.com/).
+With these starter features, you can kickstart the development of a mapper application tailored to your specific needs in PostGIS and Django.

 ## Features